 To verify your setup, look at your model from above.
 You should see that:

-- The origin is in the lower left corner of your model.
+- The origin is in the top, front, left corner of your model.

 - The red X-axis arrow is pointing to the right.